TipCalc - Summary

 For the Core, we:

-• Added our TipViewModel which exposed several properties to be consumed
+TipViewModelwhich exposed several properties to be consumed - Added our

 For each platform, we generally went through a process like:

-• Added data-binding to the platform view, targeting the TipViewModel properties
+- Added data-binding to the platform view, targeting the

 Generally, these same steps are what you’ll follow for each MvvmCross application you want to make.